jackieeth/awokensats/README.md

 - Demo 2: Sat number [156146060642193](https://ordiscan.com/inscription/62682641) inscribed in the content to retrieve owner address and look up KARMA (TAP token) balance via TRAC's [public endpoints](https://github.com/BennyTheDev/trac-tap-public-endpoint)

-- Notes: Ord still has cors restrictions so it may not work
+- Notes: `ordinals.com` and `ord.io` still have cors restrictions so it may not work.

 ## Why?
 Inscriptions are immutable digital artifacts.
 Inscriptions can also be dynamic machinery operating based on the Bitcoin blockchain's immutable data.